 Two important features characterize duration data.
 The first important feature is that the data may be censored in one form or the other.
 For example, consider survey data collected to examine the time duration to adopt telecommuting from when the option becomes available to an employee (Figure 1).
-Let data collection begin at calendar time A and end at calendar time C. Consider individual 1 in the figure for whom telecommuting is an available option prior to the start of data collection and who begins telecommuting at calendar time B. Then, the recorded duration to adoption for the individual is AB, while the actual duration is larger because of the availability of the telecommuting option prior to calendar time A. This type of censoring from the left is labeled as left censoring.
-On the other hand, consider individual 2 for whom telecommuting becomes an available option at time B and who adopts telecommuting after the termination of data collection.
+Let data collection begin at calendar time A and end at calendar time C. Consider individual 1 in the figure for whom telecommuting is an available option prior to the start of data collection and who begins telecommuting at calendar time B. Then, the recorded duration to adopt to the actual duration is larger because of the availability of the telecommuting option prior to calendar time A. This type of censoring from the left is labeled as left censoring.
+On the other hand, consider individual 2 for whom telecommuting becomes an available option.
 The recorded duration is BC, while the actual duration is longer.
 This type of censoring is labeled as right censoring.
 Of course, the duration for an individual can be both left- and right-censored, as is the case for individual 3 in Figure 1.
 The duration of individual 4 is uncensored.